 - Dimagnesium malate has the same properties as magnesium malate but provides more magnesium to the body.

 - Magnesium orotate has been studied mostly for heart health – orotates can enhance RNA and DNA production, thus helping the body repair damaged heart cells and improve cardiovascular function.
-Magnesium orotate can also enhance exercise performance.
+This type of magnesium can also enhance exercise performance.

-- Magnesium taurate consists of magnesium and the amino acid taurine which has been shown to prevent abnormal heart rhythm and protect against cellular damage caused by heart attacks.
+- Magnesium taurate consists of magnesium and the amino acid taurine.
+This type of magnesium has been shown to prevent abnormal heart rhythm and protect against cellular damage caused by heart attacks.
 When taken together, magnesium and taurine help stabilize cell membranes, calm down the nervous system, improve blood pressure and exert an anti-thrombotic effect.